mrbelka12000/speak_freely/README.md

 - Pronunciation feedback: Provides constructive feedback on pronunciation.

 ## Usage
-- Start a conversation by saying "Hello".
+- Start a conversation by sending "/start".
 - The bot responds with a question or prompt to continue the conversation.
 - Choose language to practice.
 - Users reply using their voice.